Juanes: 2016–2017: Mis planes son amarte

-2018-2019: Transition to urban genre and Más futuro que pasado
+2018–2019: Transition to urban genre and Más futuro que pasado

-In 2018, the Mexican singer Raymix included him in a version of his song "Oye mujer".
+In 2018, the Mexican singer Raymix included him in a version of his song "Oye Mujer".
 In 2018 he performed at Starlite Festival presented "Pa' Dentro" -the first official single from the then upcoming album-, which was officially released on 31 May 2018.
-On 10 January 2019, he released his first single of the year, «La plata», which has the participation of Colombian singer Lalo Ebratt in collaboration with producer Toploud.
+On 10 January 2019, he released his first single of the year, «La plata», which has the participation of Colombian singer Lalo Ebratt.
 On 23 May, he presented his single "Querer Mejor" alongside Canadian singer Alessia Cara.
-In July, he collaborated on the song "Todo bien" by the Trapical Minds collective alongside Lalo Ebratt, Skinny Happy, Yera, Toploud.
+In July, he collaborated on the song "Todo bien" by the Trapical Minds collective alongside Lalo Ebratt, Skinny Happy, Yera.
 Then, in August he collaborated on the Greeicy single "Minifalda".
 On 5 September, he released his single "Bonita" with his compatriot Sebastián Yatra, which was positioned at the top of the American music charts.
 Later, on 7 November, he presented "Aurora", which he interprets with Colombian rapper Crudo Means Raw.
 In November, he released his single "Tequila", which features the collaboration of the Mexican singer Christian Nodal.
 The next day, he presented his new album Más futuro que pasado, where it emphasizes his transition to the urban genre without leaving aside his classic rock and pop musical style.
 On 5 December, he released his latest single "Más futuro que pasado".

 In December 2019, Juanes released the album Más futuro que pasado.
 The album features Colombian musicians Sebastián Yatra, Crudo Means Raw, and Lalo Ebratt as well as regional Mexican singer Christian Nodal, Dominican-American MC Fuego, and Canadian singer Alessia Cara, who sings in Spanish for the first time on the song "Querer Mejor".
 The album was inspired Juanes' optimism for the future of Colombia and highlights the diversity of the country, featuring a variety of traditional musical genres such as vallenato and cumbia combined with modern musical styles.
 Juanes explained that "it gives me a lot of hope.
 Esperanza, you know — Más futuro que pasado is about having the drive to keep experimenting.
 I want to keep writing music, I want to live more.
 This is the point of my life when I want to live so much.
 But before I do anything, I start from the roots.
 And from there I build my vision."